The cost of asphalt is around $100 to $200 per ton.

 Replacement Asphalt Driveway Cost

-Replacing an existing asphalt driveway costs $8 to $15 per square foot.
+The cost to replace an asphalt driveway is $8 to $15 per square foot.
 The cost covers $1 to $2 per square foot for removal of the existing surface, $2 to $6 per square foot for materials, and $5 to $7 per square foot for labor.

 Asphalt Overlay Cost